TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

 Subclassing QueueListener - a ZeroMQ example
 --------------------------------------------

-You can also subclass :class:`QueueListener` to get messages from other kinds of queues, for example a ZeroMQ 'subscribe' socket.
+You can also subkundi :class:`QueueListener` to get messages kutoka other kinds of queues, for example a ZeroMQ 'subscribe' socket.
 Here's an example::

-    class ZeroMQSocketListener(QueueListener):
+    kundi ZeroMQSocketListener(QueueListener):
         def __init__(self, uri, /, *handlers, **kwargs):
             self.ctx = kwargs.get('ctx') or zmq.Context()
             socket = zmq.Socket(self.ctx, zmq.SUB)